JACGWD/First-Semester-Global-Project/typography.md

 ### Important

 Make sure that the font you want to use is named both in the \<link> tag (ex: "Parkinsans" on line 41) in the HTML (of every page) and in your CSS (ex: "Parkinsans" on line 57).
+(Click "Code" tab above to see line numbers.)

 </blockquote>